-Sto atus C COMMUNITY FACILITIES Ongoing Postponed Not Accomplished COMMENTS 1 Participate in a feasibility study of the consolidation of county water systems into a potential Burke County Water Authority, including analysis of service provision and cost X Not feasibile, therefore, City of Sardis will remove this project.
-2 Take part in collaborative discussions with Burke County and other municipalities on parks and recreation issues as needed Х Burke County Recreation Department collaborates with local municipalities to discuss issues with parks and recreation.
-Moved to Policy 3 Continue to maintain and upgrade streets and as needed Х A more project specific item will be listed in the City's CWP.
-4 Explore the possibility of relocating City Hall to a new location downtown.
-X This project will be re-listed in the City's CWP.
-5 Continue to assess the need for and seek funds for any future water/sewer improvements X City will complete upgrade to the WWTP in July 2019.
-6 Participate in the update of the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates X Project scheduled for completion in 20.
+Sto atus COMMUNITY FACILITIES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Participate in a feasibility study of the consolidation of county water systems into a potential Burke County Water Authority, including analysis of service provision and cost Х Not feasibile, therefore, City of Sardis will remove this project.
+Moved to Community Facilities Policy, page 24 2 Take part in collaborative discussions with Burke County and other municipalities on parks and recreation issues as needed Х Burke County Recreation Department collaborates with local municipalities to discuss issues with parks and recreation.
+Moved to Community Facilities Policy, page 24 3 Continue to maintain and upgrade streets and as needed Х A more project specific item will be listed in the City's CWP.
+4 Explore the possibility of relocating City Hall to a new location downtown. Х This project will be re-listed in the City's CWP.
+5 Continue to assess the need for and seek funds for any future water/sewer improvements Х City will complete upgrade to the WWTP in July 2019.
+6 Participate in the update of the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates X Project scheduled for completion in 2020.